 This course is designed as a specialization course for students in the Master of Education in School Counseling Program.
 This course provides the student with a comprehensive foundation for the delivery of school counseling services.
 It is designed to provide the graduate student with an overview and understanding of historical perspectives and current activities of school counseling, the role and function of school counselors in a variety of settings, some techniques used by school counselors, multicultural considerations of school counseling programs, and the application of legal and ethical guidelines in the school setting.

-COU 6669 - Foundations, Contextual Dimensions, Knowledge and Skills of Mental Health Counseling contextual dimensions of mental health counseling, as well as knowledge and skills of the mental health counselor.
+COU 6669 - Foundations, Contextual Dimensions, Knowledge and Skills of Mental Health Counseling

 Credits, 3 sem. hrs.
 Prerequisite(s): Admission to the Master's Program in the specialty area of Clinical Mental Health Counseling.